 - File a complaint with the Family Educational Rights and Privacy Act Office if the College fails to comply with the requirements of the Act.

-Under FERPA, ICC can only release the following directory information for students:
+Under FERPA, Illinois Central College can only release the following directory inforamtion for students:

 - Student’s full name

 - Graduation date(s)